 Postdoctoral (Viral Immunology), Laboratory of Viral Diseases, NIAID, 2010-2015

 Influenza virus remains a major global health concern, despite the decades-long existence of a licensed vaccine.
 This ongoing threat is a direct function of the virus’ remarkable adaptability, which enables it to transmit within and between widely divergent host species while deftly evading herd immunity.
-Unfortunately, we still know very little about the specific mechanisms that facilitate influenza virus host adaptation, transmissibility, and immune escape.
-Defining these mechanisms is critical for understanding influenza pathogenesis, as well as for improving vaccines, therapeutics, and pandemic surveillance.
+Unfortunately, we still know very little about the specific mechanisms that govern influenza virus transmission, pathogenesis, and evolution.

 We are also interested in understanding the genetics of influenza virus immune escape and transmission, with the overall goal of improving strategies for universal vaccination.
 The specific factors that govern the continual antigenic evolution of influenza virus within the human population remain poorly understood.
 We have developed improved methods for ultra-deep viral population sequencing that allow us to dissect the process of antigenic evolution within and transmit between hosts like never before.

 Specific areas of study within the lab include:

 Defining how patterns of viral heterogeneity and collective interactions within viral populations influence their evolutionary and pathogenic potential.

 Understanding how cellular heterogeneity and stochastic patterns of antiviral immune induction shape the host response to infection.

 Defining the epistatic interactions between viral gene segments and determining how they influence viral evolution.

 Using single-particle/single-cell analysis to examine how the interplay between viral and host heterogeneity shapes infection outcome.